Computer-controlled cutting.

 Kerf = (100 − 99.8) / 2 = 0.1 mm per side

-This value can change depending on material type, thickness, focus accuracy and cutting parameters, so it’s always a good idea to re-test when switching materials.
+This value can change depending on material type, thickness, focus accuracy and cutting parameters, so it’s always a good idea to re-test when switching materials or machines.

 Going to Ponferrada was useful because I got to see a different machine and a different software workflow (RDWorks vs Rhinoceros + Epilog driver).
 The fundamentals are the same — layers, parameters, test cuts — but the interface and some details change.
 It also reinforced the idea that parameters are never universal: even with the same material, each machine has its own sweet spot.
 Always test before committing.